 the story so far

 After fifteen years of extensive trials, the 2006 Mount Terrible Pinot Noir was John Eason’s first tilt at his ambition to make a Pinot in the style of the great French Burgundies.
 Released to acclaim (95 points from James Halliday) in January 2009, the 2006 vintage was followed (passing over a couple of hiccups due to bushfires) by the 2008 (94 points) and the 2010 (95 points) which were listed in restaurants such as Melbourne’s Vue de Monde, Guillaume at Bennelong in the Sydney Opera House and the 2 Michelin Star The Square in London’s Mayfair.
-2011, a dismal wet year, yielded a pale but delicately flavoured wine (90 points), but the subsequent 2012 (95 points), 2013 (95 points), 2014 (95 points), 2015 (97 points) and 2016 (96 points) vintages confirm what the dry and stony Jamieson River Vineyard can do.
+2011, a dismal wet year, yielded a pale but delicately flavoured wine (90 points), but the subsequent 2012 (95 points), 2013 (95 points), 2014 (95 points), 2015 (97 points), 2016 (96 points), 2017 (95 points), 2018 (96 points), 2019 (95 points) and now for our first estate grown 2022 Chardonnay (97 points) vintages confirm what the dry and stony Jamieson River Vineyard can do.